blinkletter/UsingGAMESS/_build/html/_sources/8A_Diels_Alder.md

  $END
 ```

 The input file was submitted to *GAMESS* and was successful.
 Now open the log file for the calculation.
-Go to `Subwindow` → `Frequencies`.
+Go to `Subwindow` &rarr; `Frequencies`.
 I observe that there is an imaginary frequency listed at the top of the list.
 Clicking on it reveals the vectors in the display window.
 Check the display and observe if the vectors allign with the reation coordinate.
 As we can see in {numref}`fig8_10`, they do.
 This structure will lead to a transition state.
 We can now perform the saddlepoint optimiation.

 ```{figure} images/Diels_10.png
 ---